New Mexico Residential Building Contractor Part 1 (GB-2) - Books & Courses Rental Package

 • Included Rental Book: International Residential Code for One- and Two-Family Dwellings, 2021

-The 2021 IRC supports study of one- and two-family dwelling construction requirements, including building planning, foundations, floor construction, wall construction, roof-ceiling construction, chimneys, fireplaces, and general residential building code provisions.
+This residential code reference supports study of one- and two-family dwelling requirements, building planning, foundations, floors, walls, roofs, chimneys, fireplaces, energy-related coordination, life safety, code organization, and residential code navigation.

 • Included Rental Book: International Energy Conservation Code, 2021